CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

     {{<figure src="/images/netq/channels-slack-created-300.png" width="700">}}

-2. Click the tab for the type of channel you want to remove (Slack, PagerDuty, <!-- vale off -->Syslog<!-- vale on -->, Email).
+2. Click the tab for the type of channel you want to remove (Slack, PagerDuty, `syslog`, Email).

 3. Select one or more channels.